myqsl/myqsl.github.io/broadcasters.markdown

 </tr>

 {% for broadcaster in no_itu_broadcasters %}
-{% assign qsls = site.qsls | where: 'broadcaster', broadcaster.code %}
+{% assign qsls = site.posts | where: 'broadcaster', broadcaster.code %}
 {% for qsl in qsls %}
 <tr>
     <td><a href="{{ broadcaster.url }}">{{ broadcaster.title }}</a></td>